 This is a BIG, and very recently developing evolutionary topic, which I’m sure I’ll return to in due course.
 I struggled to find a succinct review article of current ideas on this, which was written in lay person’s language.
 So many reviews are directed at the relatively narrow readership familiar with scientific botanical terminology – which rules me out!

-And a Jake ‘Na’vi’ Sully like reverence at the appointed moment.
+And leaves the opportunity for creating a Jake (‘Na’vi’) Sully like reverence, at the appointed final moment.

 Meanwhile, the adult turkey hens continue to lay almost an egg every other day, as we reach the fag end of August.
-Almost as prolific as our laying hens.
+Which is almost as prolific as our laying hens.

-… Just 5 days after similar good timing had me seeing the Perigee Super moon of August 10 th line up with our Gelli weather vane, as the clouds parted (it did take a bit of balancing of one tripod leg on the barn’s stone step to make it happen).
+Just 5 days after similar good timing had me seeing the perigee super moon of August 10th line up with our Gelli weather vane, as the clouds parted – although it did take a bit of balancing of one tripod leg on the barn’s stone step to make it happen.
 And the eagle eyed will notice that this is not quite right, since it’s fractionally imperfect after being taken a day later on August 11th.
 This wedding anniversary date meant we’d returned home from a meal out in time to see the moon in its full, closer than normal, and so noticeably larger glory, rising over Pencarreg mountain as we drove up out of Llanybydder.
 By the time of the picture below it had lost a little of its horizon dominating size, but was still a special moment.
-Click here for more images from around the world of this super moon… There was considerable relief when a permanently tripping out lighting circuit in the house turned out to be not kamikaze cable biting rodents in the loft (which have caused us problems before), but simply a fused shorting light bulb.
-Thanks to Dave for tipping us off on this one, and suggesting removing all the bulbs and replacing one by one.
+Click here for more images from around the world of this super moon.
+There was considerable relief when a permanently tripping out lighting circuit in the house turned out to be not kamikaze, cable biting rodents in the loft (which have caused us problems before), but simply a fused, and permanently shorting, light bulb.
+Thanks to Dave for tipping us off on this one, and suggesting removing all the bulbs and replacing them one by one.